junalmeida/vh-challenge-skip/README.md

 1. get the sources
 2. cd to the root path
 3. yarn install
+4. at android emulator, set gps to:
+> Longitude: -46.6898
+> Latitude: -23.5840

-4. open an android emulator or connect a real device with adb
+5. open an android emulator or connect a real device with adb
-4. yarn android (to run on android device or simulator)
+6. yarn android (to run on android device or simulator)

 Coding Challenge Task